livingston12/MoneyApp/README.md

 ## :dart: About ##

-This project is the copy to Cash app light. but with some screen, I create that for practice about vue native.
+This project is the copy to Cash app light. but with some screen, I create that for practicing about vue native.

 ## :sparkles: Features ##